L7c8ana/Fast-RCNN-Geo/README.md

 2. Installing and compiling the library on http://www.vlfeat.org/matconvnet/install/
 3. git clone this repository in examples/
 4. Extract all tar.gz
-5. Download Geo Model Fast-RCNN on https://www.dropbox.com/h?preview=net-deployedGeo.mat
+5. Download Geo Model Fast-RCNN on https://www.dropbox.com/s/dc4xnqs9ldnva9s/net-deployedGeo.mat?dl=0 or https://drive.google.com/open?id=1n3JNVhosoTefoN3rM_FHkUUqYOXBynaA

 To demo code using the first GPU on your system, use something like: